-Grant Berghan, Chief Executive Officer
+Grant Berghan, Chief Executive Officer (on secondment)

 Grant is from the Tai Tokerau region with whakapapa links to Ngapuhi, Ngati Wai and Te Rarawa Iwi.
 He has extensive experience in the health and labour market sectors, and more recently has been involved in regional economic development activity in Northland.
 He has experience in policy and programme development and implementation, contracting, funding, advocacy, facilitation and evaluation.
 He was a government appointed member to the Youth Suicide Advisory Panel and a past member of the Maori Advisory Board (Public Health) with the Ministry of Health.
 In 2017, Grant, in conjunction with Dame Margaret Sparrow, was the recipient of the PHA Public Health Champions Award.
 Grant says that the importance of public health to our communities and nation’s wellbeing has never been more evident in our lifetime.
 New Zealand has shown itself to be a world leader in responding to COVID-19, and the opportunity exists to extend that leadership to include poverty, homelessness, racism and other social and economic determinants of health.
 “As a country we are small enough and close enough to make a big difference.
 We can and should lead the world by our example.”

 (Grant is on secondment to mid July, please direct all enquiries to Leah Bain)

 Ko Ngati Kahungunu, me Rangitāne ki Wairarapa ngā iwi

 Ko Ngai Tumapuhia ā Rangi te hapū